zohararad/jader/README.md

 end
 ```

-`Jader::Configuration.includes` is an array that accepts raw Javascript strings and is passed to the server-side template evaluation context.
+`Jader::Configuration.includes` is an array that accepts raw Javascript strings that are, in turn, passed to the server-side template evaluation context.

-To give a more pragmatic example of using `I18n.js` on both server and client, lets assume we have `gem 'i18n-js'` installed.
+To give a more pragmatic example of using Jader inclusions, lets try using `I18n.js` on both server and client.

+For the sake of this example, we assume `gem 'i18n-js'` is installed in our application.

 Our `application.js` file will then include: